mrinalkumarjha/AngularJS/AngularJsDemo/AngularJsDemo/Readme.txt

 	you can think module as a main method in other type of application.

 	How to create a module:
 		Use the angular objects module method to create module.
 		ex: var myapp = angular.module("MyModuleName", [dependencylist])
 		a module can depend on another module also. if a module is not depend on any other module keep second parameter empty.

 	Controller: In angular controller is a javascript function.
-The job of controller is to build a model for view to display. a controller may call webservice
+The job of controller is to build a model for view to display. a controller may call webservice to retrive data from database.

+	How to create controller in angular:
+	var mtController = function($scope) {
+	$scope.message = "AngularJS tutorial"; // here we are attaching message property to scope object.
+	}

+## $scope: This is angular object which is passed to controller function automatically. we attach the modal to $scope object which will be accessible
+			in view.